 Skills Training: CBT also focuses on teaching practical skills to manage cravings, cope with stress, and navigate social situations without resorting to substance use.
 These skills can include problem-solving, assertiveness training, and relaxation techniques.

-CBT is typically delivered in a structured, time-limited format, with sessions ranging from 12 to 24 weeks.
+This approach is typically delivered in a structured, time-limited format, with 12 to 24 weeks of sessions.
 It can be conducted in individual or group settings, making it a flexible option for many individuals.
-The collaborative nature of CBT involves active participation from both the therapist and the individual, fostering a sense of ownership and empowerment in the recovery process.
+The collaborative nature of this method involves active participation from both the therapist and the individual, fostering a sense of ownership and empowerment in the recovery process.

 One of the strengths of CBT is its adaptability to different types of substance abuse disorders and co-occurring mental health conditions, such as depression and anxiety.
 This holistic approach ensures that individuals receive comprehensive care that addresses all aspects of their well-being.